bmatschke/s-unit-equations/elliptic-curve-tables/rad2N/README.md

 Note that the files have a certain overlap, as any single file represents some M(S,K), and M(S,K) is contained in M(T,K) for any superset T of S.
 This redundancy is intended to make the data more searchable and uniform, at the price of a larger table.

+### Author

+Benjamin Matschke.

+### License

+Creative Commons BY-NC 4.0.

+### Acknowledgements

+This project is being supported by the [Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation](https://simonscollab.icerm.brown.edu/).